 The Company promotes knowledge and understanding to all level of employees to have awareness of the anti-corruption.
 The human resource department will communicate and provide training to raise awareness for the anti-frauds and corruptions policy and best practice for the employees at all levels.
-As well as, the company provide outsource training course, called "Ethics Virtue to Sustainable Success", to educate employees to understand and pay attention to their responsibility to the customers, to themselves and to the company.

-Chapter 4: Disclosure and Transparency
+Chapter 4 : Disclosure and Transparency

 The Board of Directors recognized the importance of accurate and transparent disclosure of information, both financial and non-financial, as stipulated by the regulations of the Securities and Exchange Commission and the Stock Exchange of Thailand.
 It also disclosed other significant information that might affect the price of the company's securities, and might have an impact on investors and stakeholders' decision.
 This was carried out to ensure that related parties obtain equal information.
-The company disseminated informatioyyn of the company to shareholders, investors and general public through various channels provided by the Stock Exchange of Thailand and the company's website: www.spvi.co.th./investor-relations/
+The company disseminated information of the company to share holders, investors and general public through various channels provided by the Stock Exchange of Thailand and the company's website: www.spvi.co.th./ investor-relations/

 The Board of Directors was responsible to review and ensure the reliability, completeness and rationality of the company's financial statements.
 The company's financial statements must be prepared in accordance with generally accepted accounting principles and use appropriate accounting policy with consistency and careful judgment.
 The responsibility of the Board of Directors to the financial statements together with the report of the auditor must be included in the Annual Report Form (56-1) and Annual Report (56-2).
 The roles of the Board of Directors and the Audit Committee, number of board meetings, and the number of meetings each director attended during the past year, must be clearly reported.
 In addition, the company was appointed to report the change of stockholding of board of director and management in every broad meeting.
-The stockholding of board of director in 2019was reported as following.
+The stockholding of board of director in 2020 was reported as following.